jbcodeforce/openshift-studies/docs/knative.md

 * [Serving](#knative-serving) - Request-driven compute that can scale to zero
 * [Eventing](#knative-eventing) - Management and delivery of events

+With OpenShift is is called OpenShift Serverless, and offer operators for functions, serving and eventing.
+Integrate with Apache Camel connectors.

 ## Value propositions